 The Google EarthEngine website has various data sets available related to surface reflectance, satellite composite images, etc for most places on Earth.

-This R script gives an example of code to obtain the latitude and longitude of nearly all towns and cities on earth.
+This little R script I wrote gives an example of code to obtain the latitude and longitude of nearly all towns and cities on earth.

 The CDC Wonder website maintains databases related to births/deaths/mortality/disease/etc in the US.
 It is a goldmine of data!